utku-erdonmez/NodeJS_projects/README.md

 # Youtube clone project

 This project represents my first attempt at using the MERN stack. it helped me grasp fundamental web development concepts and gain proficiency in JavaScript.
-The aim was to create a YouTube-like platform.
+The aim was the create a YouTube-like platform.

 Key Features:
 - User registration and login, including Google authentication